createthis/diffcalculia-ts/README.md

 This is the typescript port of https://github.com/createthis/diffcalculia

 You may find it useful for including in MCP servers.
+I'm building one here: https://github.com/createthis/diffcalculia_mcp

 # Getting Started